MGfoundation/mgcpp/README.md

 ## Introduction

 mgcpp is a CUDA based C++ linear algebra library. <br />
-It provides a standard C++ interface without any CUDA specific syntax. <br />
+It provides a standard C++ interface without any CUDA specific syntax. <br /> <br />

-### Disclaimer

-This library is heavily under development and in pre-alpha state.<br />
+This library is heavily under development and in pre-alpha state.<br /> <br />

-msvc support is not properly tested and guarenteed to work. <br />
+If our library lacks a feature that you need, please leave an issue. <br />
+We can raise the priority for most needed features. <br /> <br />

 For contribution, please contact us personally or join our [discord server](https://discord.gg/k5bxQT) <br />

-If our library lacks a feature that you need, please leave an issue. <br />
-We can raise the priority for most needed features.

 <a id="orga8a25a1"></a>